 Tax Return

-As a host, you are responsible for properly declaring your rental income and meeting the tax reporting requirements mandated by both tax authorities and rental platforms.
-Understanding your obligations ensures legal compliance and helps you manage your tax responsibilities effectively.
+As a host, you are responsible for properly declaring your rental income and meeting the tax reporting requirements set by both local authorities and the platforms you use.
+Understanding these obligations helps you stay compliant with your tax responsibilities.

 General Tax Return Obligations

-All income generated from short-term rentals must be reported on your annual tax return in line with local tax laws.
-This applies regardless of whether you rent through a platform or independently.
+All income earned from short-term rentals must be reported on your annual tax return, in line with local tax laws applicable to your jurisdiction.

-Rental-related expenses such as utilities, repairs, cleaning, and management fees may be deductible, depending on the tax rules in your country.
-However, what you can deduct depends on your tax residency, legal entity type, and the applicable tax regime.
-We strongly encourage you to consult with a tax professional to understand which costs are eligible for deduction in your specific jurisdiction.
+Rental-related expenses such as utilities, repairs, and management fees may be deductible, depending on the tax rules in your country.
+What you can deduct depends on your tax residency, legal entity, and the applicable tax regime.
+We encourage hosts to consult a tax professional to understand which costs are eligible for deduction in your specific jurisdiction.

-Keep detailed records of all earnings, expenses, and supporting invoices for each property and booking.
-These records are essential for accurate tax reporting and may be required by tax authorities during an audit.
+Keep detailed records of earnings, expenses, and supporting invoices for each property and booking.
+These records will help you when preparing your tax return and responding to any tax authority inquiries.

 Platform-Specific Tax Reporting Requirements